 Find your clients

 Yes, to make funds on wood carving, you need people who would be ready to buy the products you craft.
 Are you going to sell your items online?
+For online businesses is important to worry about cyber security.
+You can download a VPN for Android phone for preventing cyber threats and for analysing competitors’ activity without obstacles.
 You need a website or a social media group to promote it and attract clients.
 Is your place popular among tourists?
 Consider opening a market spot with large daily traffic nearby.

 People need to like what you do, of course.
 But first of all, your potential clients need to know you exist.
 Take care of that.